Rohitpatil-123/library_management_system/README.md

 - can make entry of return book
 - can see books added
 - can see how many books are issued
+## this project is for reduce paperwork in library